Matadi Bas-congo, Democratic Republic Of The Congo Travel Guide

 No accommodation types specifically unique to Matadi beyond basic local guesthouses.

-Matadi is relatively compact, with areas generally centered around the port and the city center.
+Matadi is relatively compact, with areas generally focused on the port and the city center.
 Each area has a different character.

 General vigilance throughout Matadi.
 Avoid walking alone at night in any area.
 Hotels often provide better security.
 Inquire locally about specific areas to avoid or exercise extra caution.